albar965/littlenavmap-manual/src/en/COORDINATES.rst

   Full degree coordinate conventions, examples and respective quadrants.

-All dialogs show the read coordinates below the input field in the curretly configured coordinate format.
+All dialogs show the read coordinates below the input field in the currently configured coordinate format.
 See options page :ref:`options-units` for more information.

 .. tip::